canmom/vector/VECTOR-ch9.md

 "What happened out there!?" she says.
 "I can't deal with this---first you come and tell me she's our ally, then you cut her down the minute her work is done?
 What's going on?
 It's not just you who's fighting this war!"

-CERULEAN opens her mouth, and shuts it again.
+CERULEAN grimaces, says nothing.
 You speak.
 "We made... a bargain.
 One we never really intended to keep.
 She... threatened Viv.
 Told us..." you swallow.
 "Told us, if she dies, Viv goes with her."

 "So you did this to her!?"
 Lotus stares you in the eye.
 You try to hold her gaze.
 But you're ashamed, once again.
 CERULEAN is still saying nothing, but you can feel the anger radiating from her.